Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with MATLAB implementation: Methods

 This results in 1920 isocurves $C_{i,j}$ ($i$ as in $S_i$, $j=1,2,\dots,96$).\\ However, all these curves are connected at the apex region.
 As disconnected curves with a well-defined apical start point are required to determine normalized distances along the curves, a few more intermediate steps are necessary, which are illustrated in the upper half of Fig.~\ref{fig:apicobasal}.\\ To disconnect the isocurves at the apex, the apicobasal Laplace solution is also interpolated onto the isosurfaces $S_i$ and one individual apex point $\mathbf{x}_i$ is determined for each $S_i$ by finding the minimum of the Laplace solution.
 Then, the curves are truncated by excluding points within a radius $\varepsilon$ to the respective apex point:

 An $\varepsilon$ of three times the mean edge length of the original mesh was found to be sufficient to ensure disjoint curves.\\ To obtain smooth curves with well-defined apical start points, the corresponding $\mathbf{x}_{i}$ is re-added to each $C_{i,j}^\mathrm{Trunc}$ and a cubic smoothing spline fit~\citep{Reinsch1967} is used to resample each curve at 100 equidistant nodes along the curve.
 This yields the \textit{spline curves}~$C_{i,j}^\mathrm{Spline}$.
 The extent of smoothing is determined such that the root-mean-square deviation (RMSD) from the original points equals $0.5\,\%$ of the apicobasal distance to strike a balance between smoothness and the original course.
 To enforce that each spline curve passes through the respective~$\mathbf{x}_{i}$, a 100-fold weight is used for this point.
 The normalized distance $a^\mathrm{Spline}$ along each spline curve is then computed as the relative cumulative sum of Euclidean distances between neighboring nodes on this curve, starting at~$\mathbf{x}_i$.
-The result can be seen at the bottom-left of Fig.~\ref{fig:apicobasal}.\\ Finally, Laplacian extrapolation is used to obtain the \textit{apicobasal coordinate}~$a$ on the original mesh from $a^\mathrm{Spline}$:
+The result can be seen at the bottom-left of Fig.~\ref{fig:apicobasal}.\\ Laplacian extrapolation is used to obtain the \textit{apicobasal coordinate}~$a$ on mesh 1 from $a^\mathrm{Spline}$:

 Here, the vector $\mathbf{a^\mathrm{Spline}}$ contains $a^\mathrm{Spline}$ at all nodes of the spline curves and $\mathbf{a}$ contains $a$ at all nodes of the volume mesh. $\mathbf{R}$ is a matrix that linearly interpolates from the nodes of the volume mesh onto the nodes of the spline curves and $\mathbf{L}$ is the Laplacian operator of the volume mesh.
-The smoothing parameter~$\lambda$ is determined using the secant method, such that the RMSD between $\mathbf{R}\mathbf{a}$ and $\mathbf{a'}$ equals $25\,\%$ of the mean edge length of the volume mesh divided by the mean length of the curves.
+The smoothing parameter~$\lambda$ is determined using the secant method, such that the RMSD between $\mathbf{R}\mathbf{a}$ and $\mathbf{a}^\mathrm{Spline}$ equals $0.25\,\%$.
 The last term in \eqref{eq:lapExtrap} forces the extrapolated values to 1 at the base. $\mathbf{E}$ extracts the values at the basal surface of the volume mesh and $\eta$ is chosen to yield an equal weighting with the first term:

-The final apicobasal coordinate after extrapolation is depicted at the bottom-right of Fig.~\ref{fig:apicobasal}.
+Finally, linear interpolation is used to transfer the apicobasal coordinate from mesh 1 to the original mesh.
+The result is depicted at the bottom-right of Fig.~\ref{fig:apicobasal}.